deepomicslab/crux/docs/concepts.md

 - A number _n_, in this case, it is treated as _range(n)_, i.e., an array with length equals to _n_.
   `item` is the index, from 0 to _n-1_. `index` here is identical to `item`.

-!> The prop `key` must be supplied when using the `@for` command.
-`key` is used to distinguish different copies of the same component within a loop.

 <div class="demo" data-height="150">
 Component {
     @let data = [1, 2, 3, 4]
     @for (item, index) in data {
         Rect {
-            key = index
             y = index * 20
             height = 18
             width = item * 20